M-Ullas/Sales-Insights-Dashboard/README.md

 ### Challenges
 Some potential challenges faced while creating this dashboard includes :-
 - Aligning with business goals :- Ensuring that the dashboard is aligned with the company's overall business goals can be important.
-- Interactivity :- Adding interactive features to a dashboard can make it more useful, but it can also add complexity to the development process.
 - User interface :- The dashboard needs to be easy to use for all stakeholders.
-The designer needs to make sure that the layout is intuitive and that the user can easily find the information they need.
+The design need to be sure that the layout is intuitive and that the user can easily find the information they need.
 - Data cleaning - removing unwanted data & null values, filling blank values, formating and converting currency changed values.
 - Data accuracy :- Ensuring the accuracy and completeness of the data was crucial for reliable analysis.
-- Data Visualization :- Choosing the right charts and graphs to effectively represent complex data and avoid overwhelming the user can be difficult.
+- Data Visualization :- Choosing the right charts and graphs to effectively represent complex data and avoid overwhelming the user was difficult.

 ### Future enhancements